 They then further improve their recipe by the addition of sous vide egg, bonito flakes and chopped scallions to balance out the flavour.

 While the flavours didn’t stand out initially, it slowly grew onto me at subsequent mouthful with varying bite texture from the ingredients that were well-complemented.

 Took me back to reminisce about the old school lor bak which my grandma used to prepare when I was kid.

-New at this outlet is a range of deep-fried menu which offers local-inspired delights such as Crispy Nang Yu Pork Collar ($4) and Chilli Crab Fries ($9.80) and Har Cheong Chicken Wings ($4).
+This outlet offers a range of deep-fried menu which offers local-inspired delights such as Crispy Nang Yu Pork Collar ($4) and Chilli Crab Fries ($9.80) and Har Cheong Chicken Wings ($4).